aruba/central-python-workflows/rest-api-python-scripts/README.md

 Aruba Central is a cloud-based network management and configuration platform.
 Aruba Central offers a REST API, allowing programmatic interaction with the platform for the collection of data and configuration of assets.
 The API is secured using OAuth 2.0, which provides authorization based on tokens issued to applications.

-The objectives of this project are as follows:
+This guide is split into two parts and the objectives are as follows:

-1. Provide an overview of Aruba Central's implementation of OAuth 2.0 Authorization framework.
+1. Getting Started with Aruba Central API.
+This part provides an overview of Aruba Central's implementation of OAuth 2.0 Authorization framework.
+   - Create a new application in Aruba Central
+   - OAuth 2.0 Workflow
+2. Getting Started with Automation using Aruba Central API.
+This part,
+   - Provides modules which can be used as-is without need to write any programming language.
-2. Educate the user in multiple programming approaches to interact with APIs and manage tokens.
+   - Educates the user in multiple programming approaches to interact with APIs and manage tokens.
-3. Provide advanced python library and sample scripts for various workflows which can be used in the user's projects or act as a reference.
+   - Provides Python library to kick start with automation.

 ## Getting Started with Aruba Central API